Issues We Treat

 According to the Canadian Mental Health Association, approximately 1 in 10 Canadians will experience a major depressive episode at some point in their lives — and depression is among the leading causes of disability in Canada.
 Despite its prevalence, many people suffer in silence, believing either that the depression is simply who they are, or that nothing can really change.

-At Newmarket Therapy Centre and Aurora Village Therapy & Wellness Centre, we take a different approach to depression.
+At Newmarket Therapy Centre, we take a different approach to depression.
 Rather than treating it purely as a chemical imbalance to be managed, we ask: what is your depression responding to?
 What feelings have been pushed aside?
 What needs have gone unmet?
 What parts of yourself have you learned to hide?
 That understanding is where real, lasting change begins.

 1 in 10